vesavvo/Object-Oriented-Programming/README.md

 # Object-Oriented Programming
 Learning Resources for Java OOP in Metropolia's Software Engineering Curriculum

+_This material has been made by Vesa Ollikainen (modules 1, 4, 6, and 7) and Jarkko Vuori (modules 2, 3, 5, and 8)._

 ## Part 1: Fundamentals of OOP in Java

 ### Module 1: Fundamentals of Java